Home » Taking Responsibility Does Not Mean You’re Taking the Blame

 I own my own stuff

 Here’s a news flash: I have issues.
 We all do.
-Every one of us has to deal our own selfish behavior.
+Every one of us has to deal with our own selfish behavior.
 We may look at ourselves and make comparisons and decide we are not as bad as some other people.
 But that doesn’t change the fact we have our own issues that we have to deal with.

 I own what I allow